What is the Margin of Safety for Stocks

 - Divide this number with the number of shares outstanding to arrive at the intrinsic value per share.

 Note: the NPV refers to the Net Present Value or the present value of money.
-You calculate the Net Present Value by subtracting the discount rate from the future value of the money and multiplying it by the number of years you are measuring.
+You calculate the Net Present Value by subtracting the discount rate from the money’s future value and multiplying it by the number of years you are measuring.

 The advantage of the Discounted Cash Flow Method is that it is simple.
 The problem with this method is that Free Cash flows can vary dramatically over from year-to-year.
 Thus, the final figure from this method is guesswork.